polycode-in/services_landing_page/content/articles/digital_world.md

 title: 1.
 Digital World Is The Present
 date_raw: 8th August 2022
 updated_at: 27th August 2022
-author: Asish Panda
+Author: Asish Panda
 images:
 - /images/polycode_article_1_bg.png
 ---

 ## It is all around us
 Within 10 mins of waking, I would check my mobile. **Emails, messages, notifications**.
 What did I miss when I slept?
 That is my first curiosity of the morning.
-Once I am done with morning duties(you know nature's call and stuff), I would be curious with whats going on in the world.
+Once I am done with morning duties ( you know nature's call and stuff ) , I would be curious with whats going on in the world.
 All news from each corner of the world in my fingertips.
 Now I know Elon Musk is going to buy Reddit only to cancel it because avatar look like bots.

 Time to go for office.
-Unfortunately today my car is being used by my friend to visit pick his wife from airport.
+Unfortunately today my car is being used by my friend to pick his wife from airport.
 Time for cab! **Ola or Uber**?
 Whichever is cheaper of course!
 VCs are paying anyway.
 Now I live in Bangalore so I need to listen to some **podcast**.
 You know because the traffic is packed.
 So I hop over to my to-listen list and pick one.
 Its the digital radio.
 Finally after spending an eternity in cab I reach my office.
 I notice the new coffee machine which can be used from my app.
 Well thats digital but I think I will pass for now.
 After talking to my collegues about some **netflix** show, I finally take a seat and switch on my laptop.
 First thing I open is **excel** which makes all note taking, calculation, data crunching in one place.
 The day mostly revolves around **excel, emails, zoom calls, dealing with boss, instagram, google** and so on.
 <br>

 Now I reach home the same way I travelled and I feel exhausted.
 Its time for dinner!
 But guess what, cook isn't here and she took leave again without telling me!
 My boss would have